 Three Ways to Make Your Cardio More Effective

-Whether low or high intensity, I believe that cardio is an important part of any fitness program.
-As well as helping your body to burn fat, cardio can also provide your body with a wide range of other benefits.
-For example, it may help strengthen your immune system, strengthen your heart and decrease high blood pressure just to name a few.
+Whether you do low or high intensity, I believe that cardio is an important part of any fitness program.
+As well as helping your body to burn fat, cardio can also provide you with a wide range of other benefits.
+For example, it may help to build up your immune system, strengthen your heart and decrease high blood pressure.
 However, in order to achieve these amazing benefits, it’s really important that you do your cardio workouts properly!

 I often see people losing motivation, using the wrong techniques or falling into habits that can reduce the effectiveness of their cardio workout.
 Here are a couple of ways that you might be self-sabotaging your cardio and what you can do to correct it.